flokleiser/IADMethods_Blog/docs/Lesson-4.md

 ## Reading Material

->[!abstract]- abstract "Kirby, D. 2010.
+>[!abstract]- "Kirby, D. 2010.
 "The Future Is Now: Diegetic Prototypes and the Role of Popular Films".
 In Generating Real-World Technological Development.
 Social Studies of Science."
 >
 >[kirby.pdf](texts/week4/week4_kirby.pdf)
 >